arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusQueues/HOL.md

 **Service Bus Messaging** contains a brand-new set of cloud-based, message-oriented-middleware technologies including a fully-featured **Message Queue** with support for arbitrary content types, rich message properties, correlation, reliable binary transfer, and grouping.

+**Queues** offer First In, First Out (FIFO) message delivery to one or more competing consumers.
+That is, messages are typically expected to be received and processed by the receivers in the temporal order in which they were added to the queue, and each message is received and processed by only one message consumer.
+Using queues to intermediate between message producers and consumers provides an inherent loose coupling between the components.
+Because producers and consumers are not aware of each other, a consumer can be upgraded without having any effect on the producer.

+In this hands-on lab, you will learn how to create a Service Bus namespace using Windows Azure Management Portal.
+Then you will explore how to create an cloud based application that writes and reads messages to a queue.
+Finally you will see how to interact from different platforms and languages using the Advanced Messaging Queue Protocol (AMQP) with queues.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a Queue.
+- Create a Service Bus Namespace and queue
-- Send and Receive Messages through a Queue.
+- Write and read nessages through a queue
-- Inspect Message Properties.
+- Inspect message properties
-- Use AMQP protocol to send messages to a Queue.
+- Use AMQP to write a messages to a queue with a .NET application
-- Receive messages from the Queue with a Java applications using AMQP
+- Use AMQP to read a message from a queue with a Java applications

 <a name="Prerequisites"></a>
 ### Prerequisites ###

 You must have the following items to complete this lab:

 - [Visual Studio Express 2013 for Web][1] or greater
 - [Windows Azure Tools for Microsoft Visual Studio 2.2 (or later)][2]
 - A Windows Azure subscription
 	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial)
 	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start development and test on Windows Azure.